airtonix/zenobi.us/src/content/resume/about.md

-Zenobius is an enthusiastic, quality driven individual with over 11 years combined industry experience in web development.
-Constantly striving to expand his repertoire through learning new frameworks, strategies and techniques, but overall setting a goal  to establish robustly scalable and maintainable team development process that survives contact with real life scenarios, higher team participation and lower technical debit.
+It surprises me, that even after 14 years combined industry experience in web development that the horizon brings new tricks to keep me entertained.

-Always searching for a team composed of top performers, a team lazy enough to investigate automating the mundane, a team that raises the collective expertise to new industry standards.
+I compliment teams lazy enough to investigate automating the mundane, a team that shrinks in horror at the thought of deployment without quality control.
+A team that modularises their toolkit for the world to use...
+We all dream of being some kind of leader in knowledge creation.

-While being familiar with most workflows and modern opensource frameworks, Zenobius prefers to work with Coffescript, Es6, Scss, VueJS, Webpack, Nodejs, Python and Django.
-These are not concrete determinations however, since from time to time he will be evaluating other options that present better workflow oppurtunities.
+While being familiar with most work flows and modern open source frameworks, You'll find my efficiency is greatest with ES6, Scss, VueJS, Webpack, NodeJS, Python and Django.

-At the moment Zenobius is in Adelaide, Australia and willing to consider offers of relocation pretty much anywhere in the world.
+At the moment I'm in Adelaide, Australia and willing to consider offers of relocation pretty much anywhere in the world.